DerrickWong-glitch/Global_Video_Game_Sales/README.md

 ## Conclusions and Recommendations

 * Largest portion of the marketing budget should be spent on North American region as this region is the largest gaming console market - sales since 2010 is USD 1,113m or 44% of global sales)
-* Unless a gaming company is able to carve out a niche market, the safer option is to focus effort on the devlopment of game for the top four best selling genre (i.e. action, shooter, sports and role-playing; over 70% of console games sold are in one of these four genres)
+* Unless a gaming company is able to carve out a niche market, the safer option is to focus effort on the development of game for the top four best-selling genre (i.e., action, shooter, sports and role-playing; over 70% of console games sold are in one of these four genres)
-* Sony, Microft and Nintendo dominate the platform for console gaming.
+* Sony, Microsoft and Nintendo dominate the platform for console gaming.
 It is extremely vital that gaming companies work closely and maintain good relationship these three gaming platform companies.